Plaza de Armas, Cuzco

 Height lost: 613m/2,011ft

-Just before the trail turns right, you’ll see the sign for Sayacmarca.
-These ruins lie about an hour from the top of the pass and the name, which means ‘the Inaccessible or Secret City’, is apt.
-You approach Sayacmarca up a superbly designed stone staircase.
-This is a diversion (the main trail continues its gradual descent to the right) but don’t let fatigue persuade you to miss it.
+Just before the trail turns to the right, you’ll see a sign for Sayacmarca.
+Located about an hour from the top of the pass, the name translates to ‘the Inaccessible or Secret City,’ which is fitting.
+You’ll approach Sayacmarca via a beautifully crafted stone staircase.
+While the main trail continues its gradual descent to the right, it’s worth making this detour – don’t let fatigue cause you to miss it.

 Distance: 12.9km/8 miles